Food In The Viking Age: The Self-sufficient Norse Cuisine

-The lifestyle of the Norsemen was another significant aspect playing a pivotal part in the preservation of meat.
-In many regards, the longship could have been regarded as the most ‘durable’ house for a Norseman.
-It was there that livestock were transported overseas, while fish, grains, vegetables or herbs got inevitably pilled up.
+The lifestyle was another significant aspect that played a pivotal part in the preservation of meat.
+In many regards, the longship could have been regarded back then as the most ‘durable’ house for a Norseman.
+It was there that livestock were transported overseas, while fish, grains, vegetables, and herbs got carefully pilled up.

 The Norsemen had to adjust their culinary needs according to the changing of the seasons, which is why they hunted, gathered, and prepared fresh dishes that matched the transitions to spring, summer, autumn, and ultimately winter.

 At first, geographic isolation from most of continental Europe (most notably with respect to modern day Norway, with its predominantly mountainous landscapes working as physical borders) proved to be a challenge not only for nutrition in Viking Age Scandinavia, but also for long term external trade.
 In this particular regard, this might have been one of the causes that ‘triggered’ the tumultuous Viking Age.

 Given the fact that Industrialization reached Scandinavia to a certain extent later compared to other European regions, many national Norwegian, Danish, and Swedish dishes are not that different from what the Norsemen used to eat roughly 1,000 years ago.

 For example, marinated fish (most notably herring, but not only) is still popular in Norway, while some types of meat are still being salted, dehydrated, and cured in Sweden, regardless of the modern preservation methods by using either the refrigerator or the freezer.